 - Food contact Compliant configuration if using optional Helix Tubes

 Dust collection can be achieved at individual workplaces or stations using downdraft tables and benches having integrated fans and filtration systems.
 These tables can also be connected to a much larger dust collection system where a central dust collector is stationed remotely.
-The DualDraw line of downdraft tables accommodates a wide variety of industrial jobs that generate particulate including sanding, gluing, deburring, grinding, welding, and more.
-Patented DualDraw downdraft tables:
+Downdraft tables and benches accommodate a wide variety of industrial jobs that generate particulate including sanding, gluing, deburring, grinding, welding, and more.
+Features include:

 - Provide symmetrical airflow across the total work surface

-This special Dual-Draw portable downdraft table is used to protect the operator from air-born dust while grinding and sanding composite helicopter parts.
-Here the downdraft table is undergoing airflow testing at DualDraw prior to shipment to the customer.
+This portable downdraft table is used to protect the operator from airborne dust while grinding and sanding composite helicopter parts.
+Here the downdraft table is undergoing airflow testing prior to shipment to the customer.

 Read more about Downdraft Tables and Benches here.

-They are available as downdraft tables, walk-in filtration rooms or as self-contained scrubbers that can be used for ambient collection or ducted to any existing tables or hoods.
+When handling metals known to be explosive, SysTech supplies wet dust collectors that effectively and safely capture combustible metals such as magnesium, titanium, and aluminum.
+They are available as part of a downdraft table or a walk-in filtration room and as a self-contained scrubber that can be used for ambient collection or ducted to any existing tables or hoods.

 Particulate collector applications and collection systems that handle “sticky” dust in saturated airstreams are difficult to address with either a dry or wet collector.
 Handling those dusts that are not dry nor wet, spawned the Ultra High-Efficiency (UHF®) System was specifically designed for those applications.
 The UHF filters out smoke and sticky oily emissions using a rolling bed of designed filtration media, capturing particulate down to sub-micron in size at a low-pressure drop and horsepower requirement.
 Finding solutions to these applications mandates that the UHF option be evaluated before proceeding with your equipment selection.